fkiller/cocos2d-javascript/README.md

-Check the LICENSE file licensing details.
+Cocos2d-javascript is released under the MIT license.

 This is in the early stages of development and could break backwards compatibility at any time.